-Since 2022 DEFRA have released home working emissions factors so these are used in preference to the Blue Marble Methodology 1 Working from Home emissions factors which were used for 2018 and 2021
+For 2022 emissions factors, DEFRA released home working estimations so there are used in preference to the previously used Blue Marble Methodology 1 Working from Home emissions factors.

 The total number of hours worked were 2400, which divided by an 8 hour day is 300 days working from home.
-This was the same for both 2022, and 2023